awtkns/bdc/frontend/articles/main.md

 deaths in different countries from 2014-2016.
 Countries were categorized based on the presence of a national breast cancer screening program, such as routine mammography.
-The mean mortality rate of breast cancer in countries with and without screening programs were $44.73 \pm 23.87 \%$ and $72.06 \pm 28.92\%$ respectively.
+The mean mortality rate of breast cancer in countries with and without screening programs were 44.73 ± 23.87% and 72.06 ± 28.92% respectively.
 The calculated t- and p-value was 4.95 and 1.055e-05 respectively, which indicates a significant difference between the means of the two groups.
 There were no datasets available for the existence of prostate cancer screening program in each